atomjack/VoiceControlForPlex/README.md

 #Voice Control for Plex

 An Android app to control Plex clients with your voice.
+Available in the Google Play Store: https://play.google.com/store/apps/details?id=com.atomjack.vcfp

 ## Requirements
 There are four ways to use Voice Control for Plex.
 One way requires root, the others do not.